hydpy-dev/hydpy/hydpy/docs/rst/definitions.rst

 models <application_model>`.
 Each `element` instance handles a single :ref:`main_model` (which might have several :ref:`submodels <submodel>`).
 The `element's` task is mainly to connect its model to the network and enable data exchange with other models via :ref:`nodes <node>`.
-A routing model, for example, receives its inflow through its `element's` "inlet nodes" and passes it through its `element's` "outlet nodes" to the next `element` downstream, which might handle another routing model of the same or a different type or, for example, a lake model.
-Pure information like the current water level within river reach required to control an upstream dam's water release is sent and received via "sender nodes" and "receiver nodes".
+A routing model, for example, gets its inflow through its `element's` "inlet nodes" and passes it through its `element's` "outlet nodes" to the next `element` downstream, which might handle another routing model of the same or a different type or, for example, a lake model.
+Pure information like the current water level of a river reach required to control a dam's water release is sent and queried via "sender nodes" and "observer nodes" or "receiver nodes" ("observer nodes" provide their information immediately but cannot lie downstream in the river network; "receiver nodes" can lie downstream and so allow for feedbacks but provide their information with a delay of one simulation time step).

 HydPy only provides a single `element` type (defined by class |Element|), which can handle all different model types.